 - Zigzag stitch

 But, with those two stitch types on a sewing machine, and a vast sleection of sewing machine feet, a whole range of stitches is possible for more practical or decorative needs:

 - Blind hem stitch

-This tutorial on how to thread your sewing machine will have you threading up your machine with confidence and I have my ‘Master Your Machine’ online sewing course which will help build your sewing confidence right away!
+This tutorial on how to thread your sewing machine will have you threading up your machine with confidence and I have recently started adding my learn to sew course to YouTube which will help build your sewing confidence right away!

 According to Greek Mythology, embroidery was passed down along with weaving by the goddess Athena.